zognin/tp/docs/UserGuide.md

 * Partial search will be allowed. <br>
   e.g. <code>find-c cn/Al</code> can show orders for clients with names like Alice and Alex.

-* It will find orders that match at least one keyword, for each prefix. <br>
+* It will find clients that match at least one keyword, for each prefix. <br>
   e.g. <code>find-c cn/Al Be cp/34 22312 </code> can show all of these combinations of clients: <br>
   * client names containing 'Al' with phone numbers containing '34'.
   * client names containing 'Al' with phone numbers containing '22312'.